Permify/permify/README.md

 You can use Permify any stage of your development for your authorization needs but Permify works best:

-- If you want to maintain unified control mechanism for individual applications.
+- If you want to create unified control mechanism for individual applications.
 - If you need to refactor your authorization.
 - If your data model is getting too complicated to handle your authorization within the service.
 - If you’re managing authorization for growing micro-service infrastructure.